BEDZED (online only)

 • BedZED has a district heating network to provide space heating for workplaces and homes on the northern side of its nine blocks (those on the south side don't need radiators).
 This also provides hot water for all of the buildings.
 The water circulating in this network is heated by a boiler burning wood pellets, a very low carbon fuel.

 • Some of the electricity used on site is generated by 777 square metres of onsite arrays of photovoltaic panels.
 When these generate more power than is required by BedZED, surplus electricity is exported into the local grid.
-Imports from the grid are on a 100% renewables tariff, covered by Renewable Energy Guarantees of Origin certificates.

 • BedZED has 100 homes, ranging from 37 m2 studio flats to a 131 m2 four bedroom town house.
 It has homes for subsidised rent (25 units), for subsidised and affordable home ownership (25) and for leasehold owner-occupation (50).
 There are no differences in specification and appearance between the different types of tenure.